Short answer: yes, SEO still works. Longer answer: it's not enough anymore.

 The math is changing

 Here's the uncomfortable reality: AI search usage is growing fast.
-A significant and increasing percentage of local discovery now happens through AI assistants rather than traditional search.
+BrightLocal found that use of AI tools for local recommendations grew from 6% in 2025 to 45% in 2026.
+Google says AI Mode has passed 1 billion monthly users.
+A significant and increasing percentage of local discovery now happens through AI assistants and AI features inside traditional search.

 That percentage is going to keep growing.
-Every new phone with Siri improvements, every Google integration of Gemini, every ChatGPT user who discovers they can ask for local recommendations—all of this shifts the landscape toward AI-mediated discovery.
+Every Google AI Overview that flows into AI Mode, every ChatGPT user who discovers local recommendations, and every cited Perplexity answer shifts more buying research into AI-mediated discovery.

 "Building review velocity and entity authority takes time.
 You can't flip a switch and suddenly become the AI's preferred recommendation.
 The compounding advantage goes to early movers."